ksokolovic/JFuzzy/README.md

 ## Contributors

 In case you discover any bugs or want to contribute to the project in any way, feel free to raise an issue [here](https://bitbucket.org/sokolovic/jfuzzy/issues).
+You can also join publicly available [HipChat channel](https://www.hipchat.com/gZsqKjkwJ) for a discussion.

 | Name            | E-mail address                       | Skype ID            |
 |:----------------|:------------------------------------:|:-------------------:|